Increase 3 times your chances of landing an offer Register ×

 Now, with the interview wrapped up, it’s time to shake hands, thank the interviewer for their time and leave the room.

-You might have other interviews or tests that day or you might be heading home.
+You might have other case interviews or tests that day or you might be heading home.
 Either way, if know that you did all you could to prepare, you can leave content in the knowledge that you have the best possible chance of receiving an email with a job offer.
 This is our mission at MCC - to provide all the resources you need to realise your full potential and land your dream consulting job!

-6.2.
+8.2.
 Remote and one-way interview tips

 Zoom case interviews and “one-way” automated fit interviews are becoming more common as selection processes are increasingly remote, with these new formats being accompanied by their own unique challenges.

 Obviously you won’t have to worry about lobbies and shaking hands for a video interview.
 However, a lot remains the same.
 You still need to do the same prep in terms of getting good at case cracking and expressing your fit answers.
-The specific considerations around remote interviews are, in effect, around making sure you come across as effectively as you would in person.
+The specific considerations around remote case interviews are, in effect, around making sure you come across as effectively as you would in person.

-6.2.1.
+8.2.1.
 Connection

-It sounds trivial, but a successful video interview of any kind presupposes a functioning computer with a stable and sufficient internet connection.
+It sounds trivial, but a successful video case interview of any kind presupposes a functioning computer with a stable and sufficient internet connection.

 Absolutely don’t forget to have your laptop plugged in, as your battery will definitely let you down mid-interview.
 Similarly, make sure any housemates or family know not to use the microwave, vacuum cleaner or anything else that makes wifi cut out (or makes a lot of noise, obviously)